MagQ98/haunted-house/README.md

 <p>I then scrolled down and chose to Automatically deploy my project.
 From the source section drop-down menu, I selected the Main Branch and then I clicked the Enable Automatic Deploys button</p>
 <p>I then had to wait for my app while it was being built and when it was done I saw an “App was  successfully deployed” message and a button to show my deployed link</p>

-The live link can be found here - https://haunted-house0.herokuapp.com/ The repository can be found here - https://github.com/MagQ98/haunted-house
+<p>The live link can be found here - https://haunted-house0.herokuapp.com/</p>
+<p>The repository can be found here - https://github.com/MagQ98/haunted-house</p>

 Credits
 ======